 Luther Rice accepts CLEP (College Level Examination Program) scores that meet the American Council on Education recommendations for undergraduate credit.
 The tests require a fee and can be taken at various locations (see www.collegeboard.com/clep).
 The scores must be sent directly to Luther Rice to be accepted and must be comparable to the Luther Rice degree requirements.
-For more information on what CLEP tests could be accepted at Luther Rice, contact the Academic Advising Office.
-All CLEP tests must be taken at least one year prior to the student's anticipated graduation date.
+For more information on what CLEP tests could be accepted at Luther Rice, contact the Office of Admissions.
+Luther Rice recommends that all CLEP tests be taken at least one year prior to the student's anticipated graduation date.